PyLlama: a stable and versatile Python toolkit for the electromagnetic modeling of multilayered anisotropic media: Acknowledgements

 \section{Acknowledgements}

-This work was supported by ERC grant ERC-2014-STG H2020 639088 and Philip Leverhulme Prize (PLP-2019-271) for SV and MMB.
-The authors acknowledge Jean-Paul Hugonin (Laboratoire Charles Fabry, Palaiseau, France) for insightful discussions and for validating our numerical simulations with the RCWA software RETICOLO~\cite{hugonin2005reticolo}.
-MMB thanks Bruno Frka-Petesic (Department of Chemistry, University of Cambridge, UK) for useful discussions about the optical properties of cholesteric structures, Sing-Teng Chua (Department of Chemistry, University of Cambridge, UK) for proof-testing the user manual, and Mathieu Br\`{e}thes for his help regarding the documentation.
-KV thanks Akhlesh Lakhtakia (Penn State University, USA) for pointing out the seminal contribution of Jean Billard to the $4 \times 4$ matrix formalism~\cite{Billard1966}.
+This work was supported by ERC grant ERC-2014-STG H2020 639088 and Philip Leverhulme Prize (PLP-2019-271) for S.V. and M. M. B. The authors are indebted to Jean-Paul Hugonin (Laboratoire Charles Fabry, Palaiseau, France) for his critical reading of the manuscript, for verifying our numerical simulations with the RCWA software RETICOLO~\cite{hugonin2021reticolo}, and more generaly for very insightful discussions.
+The authors thank Bruno Frka-Petesic (Department of Chemistry, University of Cambridge, UK) for useful discussions about the optical properties of cholesteric structures.
+M.M.B. thanks Sing-Teng Chua (Department of Chemistry, University of Cambridge, UK) for proof-testing the user manual, and Mathieu Br\`{e}thes for his help regarding the documentation.
+K.V. thanks Akhlesh Lakhtakia (Penn State University, USA) for pointing out the seminal contribution of Jean Billard to the $4 \times 4$ matrix formalism~\cite{Billard1966}.